-The Compliance Department will be in charge of risk management in accordance with the basic rules on risk management.
+The Compliance Promotion Department will be in charge of risk management in accordance with the basic rules on risk management.

-Each department will conduct risk management in relation to its respective sector and build a system to report matters promptly to the Compliance Department in case a risk of loss is discovered.
-To facilitate the collection of risk information, the Company will familiarize employees with the importance of the existence of the Compliance Department and instruct them to promptly report any risk of loss they discover through the organization.
+Each department will conduct risk management in relation to its respective sector and build a system to report matters promptly to the Compliance Promotion Department in case a risk of loss is discovered.
+To facilitate the collection of risk information, the Company will familiarize the Directors and employees with the importance of the existence of the Compliance Promotion Department and instruct them to promptly report any risk of loss they discover through the organization.